Skirlez/void-stranger-endless-void/README.md

 You can create your own levels with it, and upload them to a server (a [Voyager](https://github.com/hexfae/voyager) instance).

-This repository contains its project file, the UndertaleModTool script used to merge it into the game (merger.csx), UndertaleModTool scripts to add and remove game assets from the project (located in the assetscripts folder), and patches applied to the game on-merge (/patches).
+This repository contains its project file, the UndertaleModTool script used to merge it into the game (`merger.csx`), UndertaleModTool scripts to add and remove game assets from the project (located in the `/assetscripts` folder), and patches applied to the game on-merge (`/patches`).

 The project is set up like this, as opposed to just a plain UndertaleModTool mod, for several reasons:
 - Much faster iteration